 \subsection{Success is multifaceted and hard to measure}

 Success in OSS is a complex concept with multiple dimensions.
-Our participants reported different definitions for success, encompassing all the regions of the Dries et al.'s model \cite{dries2008career}.
+Our participants reported different definitions for success, encompassing all the regions of the Dries et al. model \cite{dries2008career}.
 Even a single person's understanding can span multiple dimensions.
-Therefore, the current view of successful OSS contributors being code ``hackers'' \cite{lakhani2003hackers} is inadequate, even from the point of view of coders.
+Therefore, the dominant view of successful OSS contributors as code ``hackers'' \cite{lakhani2003hackers} is inadequate, even from the point of view of coders.
 Success in OSS is a nuanced, multifaceted concept that goes well beyond becoming a core member or a maintainer.

 This variety of perspectives makes it challenging to measure success.
-Even common terms, such as ``contribution,'' can be understood from different perspectives.
-While some people consider achieving a high number of contributions or becoming a frequent contributor as a measure of success, others relate success to the impact of their contribution---or how it is perceived by their users, community, or society.
-Current literature, tools, and project infrastructures, unfortunately, tend to focus on the measurement of code-centric contributions (e.g., \cite{roberts2006understanding,huang2016cpdscorer,bergersen2014construction}).
+Even common terms, such as ``contribution,'' can be understood differently.
+While some people consider a high number of contributions or the frequency of contributions as a measure of success, others relate success to the impact of their contribution---or how it is perceived by the users or the society.
+Current literature, tools, and project infrastructures unfortunately tend to focus on measuring code-centric contributions (e.g., \cite{roberts2006understanding,huang2016cpdscorer,wang2020unveiling}).
 However, there are subjective perspectives of success closer to the \textit{Affect} dimension that also need to be measured.
-For example, how does one measure contributions for those who mentor or work to make their communities inclusive (Quad1).
-The benefits of these types of contributions are intangible and by its very nature difficult to measure.
-In fact, our results show even tangible products, such as money, can itself represent multiple meanings of success; \textsc{Security} when related to making a living from OSS, and \textsc{Advancement}, when related to career growth (salary increase).
-Therefore, it is important that researchers and practitioners take a more nuanced approach in developing ways to evaluate success, considering the multitude of profiles and activities that are now part of OSS.
+For example, how does one measure contributions for those who mentor or work on community building (Quad1)?
+The benefits of these types of contributions are intangible and by their nature difficult to measure.
+In fact, our results show even tangible products, such as money, can represent multiple meanings of success: for instance, \textsc{Security} when related to making a living from OSS, and \textsc{Advancement}, when related to growth (salary increase).
+Therefore, it is important that researchers and practitioners take a more nuanced approach in developing ways to evaluate success, considering the multitude of profiles and activities that are part of OSS.
 There is no ``one size fits all" measure of success.